https://g.co/kgs/g7QBGGG

 Symptoms

-This endometrial tissue responds to the cyclical monthly hormone changes in the same way that the endometrium does.
+Endometriosis is a chronic, inflammatory, whole-body disease which can cause debilitating symptoms to those affected.
+The endometrial-like tissue is sensitive to the cyclical monthly hormone changes.
 It can cause a variety of symptoms depending on where the endometriosis is.
 Excessive pelvic and back pain during periods is a common symptom.
+There may be non-cyclical pelvic pain throughout the month.
 There may be painful bowel movements during a woman's period if it is present in the bowel.
 Pain during intercourse is also possible.
+It may cause difficulty becoming pregnant if present in the ovaries or fallopian tubes.

 Diagnosis